Gastric Sleeve (Sleeve Gastrectomy) New Jersey

 Full recovery and return to work will depend on the patient, but usually requires 3 weeks.
 Strenuous activities should be avoided for at least 6 weeks.
 The final determination of when the patient can resume normal or strenuous activity will depend on the surgeon’s assessment at a follow-up appointment.

-Benefits of the Gastric Sleeve
+Benefits and Advantages of the Gastric Sleeve

 Risks and Considerations of the Gastric Sleeve